 Allison Cole ('16) was named the Outstanding Students for the College of Management in fall 2016 and spoke at graduation.
 She received her Bachelor's in Accounting with a minor in Statistics and began working for the Office of the State Auditor as a local government auditor in 2017.

 Akmed Khalifa ('08, '10) has worked with young people in educational settings for many years.
-He has received two national awards from Junior Achievement for his work with young people, and they also selected him for middle school teacher of the year for 2009-2010.
+He has received two national awards from Junior Achievement for his work with young people, and they also selected him middle school educator of the year for 2009-2010.
 He was recognized with a proclamation from the city of Pittsburgh for his work to increase inclusiveness in business for minority-owned firms throughout Pittsburgh and the United States.
-He has written several plays and two books, is a published poet and occasionally writes commentary for Minnesota Public Radio.
-He studied as an artist-in-residence at the Minneapolis Playwright's Center and earned a Master of Fine Arts degree in writing from Hamline University.
+He has written several plays and three books, is a published poet and occasionally writes commentary for Minnesota Public Radio.
+He studied as an artist-in-residence at the Minneapolis Playwright's Center and earned a master of fine arts degree in writing from Hamline University, a master of liberal studies degree and a bachelor of arts degree in individualized studies in human behavior from Metro State University.
 He was recently honored for his civic and community work by the African American Student's Association at Metropolitan State.

 Linda McCann ('06, '15) received her M.B.A. and D.B.A. from Metropolitan State and was named one of the Outstanding Students in the 2006 graduating class.
 McCann has been an assistant professor in the College of Management accounting program, and she has also served on the Finance Committee of the Metropolitan State Foundation Board (2013-present).
 She has also held a teaching position at Hamline University and has been the lead auditor for Wilkerson Guthmann.
 McCann also holds an undergraduate degree from St. Catherine's University.